lanlan63/lanlan63.github.io/README.md

 5. Create a remote monitoring script (`monitor-server.sh`) that runs on your workstation, connects via SSH, and collects performance metrics from the server.

-For your journal: Document AppArmor status with screenshots.
-Explain the structure of an AppArmor profile and the purpose of enforce vs complain modes (file content wouldnt display when inputing directory path so i had to manually move to the directory first to view the file contents, tcpdump is in enforce mode which means policy violations are blocked and logged)
+Document AppArmor status with screenshots.
+Explain the structure of an AppArmor profile and the purpose of enforce vs complain modes

+(file content wouldn't display when inputing directory path so I had to manually move to the directory first to view the file contents | tcpdump is in enforce mode which means policy violations are blocked and logged)

 <img width="492" height="314" alt="Screenshot 2026-01-11 135707" src="https://github.com/user-attachments/assets/cd03f638-ed48-4924-a21c-17bc61352b50" />
 <img width="484" height="314" alt="Screenshot 2026-01-11 135645" src="https://github.com/user-attachments/assets/eb7f1f00-6ecc-465c-8523-d17163a61f3b" />